javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Now the unhandled rejction appears again.
 Why?
 Because `unhandledrejection` triggers when the microtask queue is complete.
 The engine examines promises and, if any of them is in "rejected" state, then the event is generated.

-In the example, the `.catch` added by `setTimeout` triggers too, of course it does, but later, after `unhandledrejection` has already occured.
+In the example, the `.catch` added by `setTimeout` triggers too, of course it does, but later, after `unhandledrejection` has already occurred.

 ## Summary

 - Promise handling is always asynchronous, as all promise actions pass through the internal "promise jobs" queue, also called "microtask queue" (v8 term).

-    **So, `.then/catch/finally` is called after the current code is finished.**
+    **So, `.then/catch/finally` are called after the current code is finished.**

     If we need to guarantee that a piece of code is executed after `.then/catch/finally`, it's best to add it into a chained `.then` call.